Wipe out the Dishwasher

 Once the cycle is complete, you can absorb additional food particles by adding a cup of baking soda, which is slightly abrasive, to the bottom rack and running a short cycle.
 Once the cycle is complete, the interior of the dishwasher should be completely clean and odor free.

-If you’re dishwasher is still not entirely clean, you might consider running a cycle with bleach, although it’s not recommended for dishwashers with stainless steel interiors.
+If your dishwasher is still not entirely clean, you might consider running a cycle with bleach, although it’s not recommended for dishwashers with stainless steel interiors.
+To clean your dishwasher with bleach, add 1/2 to 1 cup of bleach to your machine and run a cycle.
+Do not mix vinegar with bleach.